 Green Army Projects

-The Green Army is a hands-on, practical, grassroots environmental action programme that supports local environment and heritage conservation projects across Australia.
+The Green Army is a hands-on, practical environmental action programme that supports local environment and heritage conservation projects across Australia.

 What projects are eligible?

-Projects must have a clear environment or heritage conservation focus and offer participants valuable practical experience, while supporting a safe work experience.
+Projects must have a clear environment or heritage conservation focus and offer participants valuable practical experience, while supporting a safe work environment.
 Projects will be guided by local community needs and contribute to Australia’s national and international environmental priorities and obligations.
-A full list of eligible activities is provided in the Green Army Round 2 Project Guidelines 2014-15.
+A full list of eligible activities is provided in the Green Army Round 3 Project Guidelines.

-To be eligible for this round, projects must be ready to commence between 1 January 2015 and 30 June 2015.
+To be eligible for this round, one project must be ready to commence between 1 June 2015 and 30 June 2016.

-Applicants who were unsuccessful through Round 1 may re-apply under this round.
+Applicants who were unsuccessful through previous rounds may re-apply under this round.

 While it is encouraged that potential applicants discuss their project ideas with one or more of the appointed Service Providers, applicants are welcome to apply even if they are not working with or consulting a Service Provider.